-- Inventory Valuation.
+- · Inventory Valuation.
 We record our inventory at the lower of cost (first-in, first-out method) or market.
 Our valuation reflects our estimates of excess and obsolete inventory as well as inventory with a carrying value in excess of its net realizable value.
 Write-offs are recorded when product is removed from saleable inventory.
 We review inventory on hand at least quarterly and record provisions for excess and obsolete inventory based on several factors, including current assessment of future product demand, anticipated release of new products into the market and product expiration.
 Our industry is characterized by rapid product development and frequent new product introductions.
-Regulations regarding use and shelf life, product recalls and variation in product utilization all impact the estimates related to excess and obsolete inventory. - Fair Value of Derivative Instruments.
+Regulations regarding use and shelf life, product recalls and variation in product utilization all impact the estimates related to excess and obsolete inventory. - Fair Value of Financial Instruments.
+Certain of our notes payable are required to be recorded at fair value.
+The estimated fair value of our debt is calculated using a discounted cash flow analysis as well as a probability-weighted Monte Carlo simulation.
+These valuation methods include Level 3 inputs such as the estimated current market interest rate for similar instruments with similar creditworthiness.
+For the debt recorded at fair value, unrealized gains and losses on the fair value of the debt are classified in other expenses as a change in the fair value of financial instruments in the consolidated statements of operations. - Fair Value of Derivative Instruments.
 Derivative instruments embedded in contracts, to the extent not already a free-standing contract, are bifurcated and accounted for separately.
 All derivatives are recorded on the consolidated balance sheets at fair value in accordance with current accounting guidelines for such complex financial instruments.
 Unrealized gains and losses on the derivatives are classified in other expenses as a change in derivative liabilities in the consolidated statements of operations.
 We do not use derivative instruments for hedging of market risks or for trading or speculative purposes.